denisecampos28/Unsupervised-Learning-with-Country-Data/README.md

    - The Elbow Method involves plotting the **Within-Cluster Sum of Squares (WCSS)** against different values of *K*.
    - As *K* increases, WCSS naturally decreases because points are assigned to smaller, tighter clusters.
    - The "elbow" point of the curve represents a balance between compact clusters and minimal overfitting.
-   - In this project, the curve began to flatten at **K = 5**, suggesting that adding more clusters provided diminishing returns in reducing WCSS.

   <img width="622" height="461" alt="Screenshot 2025-10-10 102932" src="https://github.com/user-attachments/assets/9dac3483-6c9e-484c-a0f1-830b53fa79aa" />

 2. **Silhouette Score:**
    - The Silhouette Score measures how well each data point fits within its cluster compared to other clusters.